openwallet-foundation/bifold-wallet/docs/design/ui-business-logic-decoupling.md

 | Existing screens are large and fragile  | Migrate one flow at a time with characterization tests.                            |
 | Error behavior changes during migration | Centralize error presentation but preserve existing `BifoldError` codes initially. |
 | Navigation remains coupled to use cases | Use cases return outcomes; view models/screens perform navigation.                 |

-## Role of Ontario Wallet Team

-The Ontario Wallet team should:

-- Lead the initial spike review using Ontario-specific pain points and examples from this investigation.
-- Identify which coupling issues are blocking Ontario development or testing today.
-- Propose the first migrated reference flow.
-- Define Ontario-specific policies that should become injectable rather than hardcoded.
-- Contribute reusable abstractions back to Bifold where they are broadly useful.

-## Discussion Required with BC Team Managers

-This spike should be reviewed with BC Team managers before implementation starts.

-Decision topics:

-- Confirm whether BC Team agrees with the incremental architecture.
-- Confirm ownership of shared Bifold abstractions versus Ontario-specific extensions.
-- Confirm whether mapper completion should happen before broader use-case extraction.
-- Confirm the first migration candidate and expected timeline.
-- Confirm testing expectations for migrated flows.
-- Confirm whether new contribution guidelines should block new direct `agent.modules...` calls or Credo `instanceof` checks in UI files.

-Recommended decision:

-Proceed with an incremental migration.
-Start with dead card cleanup and completion of the local credential mapper layer, then migrate OpenID and DidComm credential screens to the shared local models.
-After the display layer is stable, introduce use-case services for credential offer, proof request, credential details, and contact removal workflows.